-With the static gap, the magnitudes of the consolidated statement of financial position are obtained on a specific date (at the end of the month), depending on the maturities and natural renewals of the existing flows.
+With the static gap the magnitudes of the consolidated statement of financial position are obtained on a specific date (at the end of the month), depending on the maturities and natural renewals of the existing flows.
 We thus obtain a clear picture of the exposure to interest rate variations of the consolidated statement of financial position.

-For the masses without any contractual maturity, as is the case with sight deposit accounts, their sensitivity to interest rate changes is analysed by means of an internal model based on the historical behavioural study of these flows, allowing them to be distributed in accordance with the expected maturity date and their translation speed (using Pass-Through Coefficients that calculate the level of impact produced by the changes in the market rates).
+For the magnitudes without any contractual maturity, as is the case with sight deposit accounts, their sensitivity to interest rate changes is analysed by means of an internal model based on the historical behavioural study of these flows, allowing them to be distributed in accordance with the expected maturity term and their transfer speed.
+(Using Pass-Through Coefficients that calculate the level of impact produced by the changes in the market rates)

-The following tables show, by means of a static gap, the distribution of maturities and revisions of interest rates as of 31 December 2022 and 2021, with regard to the sensitive magnitudes of the consolidated statement of financial position of the MoraBanc Group:
+The following tables show, by means of a static gap, the distribution of maturities and revisions of interest rates as of 31 December 2023 and 2022, with regard to the sensitive magnitudes of the MoraBanc Group's consolidated statement of financial position: